Foodies will feel right at home in Fishtown, with an increasing collection of acclaimed restaurants and local favorites

 Start the day with a freshly made bagel from Philly Style Bagels, named one of the best bagel shops in the nation by Food & Wine in 2021.
 For coffee, a visit to La Colombe’s flagship location along Frankford Avenue is a must.
 The renovated warehouse space features an interior mural and a food menu including baked goods, snacks, pizza, sandwiches and more.
 In nearby Kensington, Càphê Roasters is Philadelphia’s first and only Vietnamese specialty coffee roastery.
 Local roaster Reanimator Coffee has a nearby shop tucked among residential streets and tea connoisseurs should visit Steap & Grind, which curates an extensive collection of exotic teas.

 For lunch, consider Front Street Café, featuring a plant-forward menu and a beautiful outdoor patio.
 Nearby Kensington Quarters has revamped its offerings for a more seafood-focused menu, sourcing items from sustainable farmers and purveyors.
 The celebrated Suraya features Lebanese-inspired brunch, lunch and dinner menus either served inside the restaurant’s dining room, filled with modern and Middle Eastern design elements, or outdoors in their oasis-like garden.
-One of Fishtown’s newer restaurants and one of best new restaurants in the world according to Condé Nast Traveler, Laser Wolf is from the same team behind the acclaimed Zahav and serves an array of Israeli skewers, fresh hummus, warm pitas, baba ganoush, and more.TIP: Reservations for Suraya and Laser Wolf tend to fill up quickly, so it’s recommended to reserve your spot several weeks in advance, if possible.
+Considered one of the best new restaurants in the world according to Condé Nast Traveler, Laser Wolf is from the same team behind the acclaimed Zahav and serves an array of Israeli skewers, fresh hummus, warm pitas, baba ganoush, and more.TIP: Reservations for Suraya and Laser Wolf tend to fill up quickly, so it’s recommended to reserve your spot several weeks in advance, if possible.